Radiation hydrodynamics modeling of kilonovae with SNEC: Methods

 \paragraph*{Composition and EOS.} The \texttt{SNEC} code computes the electron number density $n_e$ and mean degree of ionization $\bar{y}$ by solving Saha equations.
 Due to the complexity of the ejecta compositions and the lack of detailed knowledge of ionization energies for r-process elements, we are not able to solve the Saha equations here.
 Instead, we take $\bar{y}$ to be a free parameter in our code.
 We also provide another free parameter, the mean molecular weight $\mu$, such that $n_e = \frac{\bar{y} \rho}{m_p \mu}$, where $m_p$ is the mass of the proton.
 In the calculations presented here, we fix the mean degree of ionization $\bar{y}$ to 2 and mean molecular weight $\mu$ is set to 100.
 In the calculation of the electron contribution to the pressure, we also fix the electron fraction to be 0.4.
 We remark that this electron fraction value is different from the initial $Y_e$ used for the opacity and heating rates calculations.
 It roughly corresponds to the electron fraction of matter at the end of the nucleosynthesis.
 We have checked that our results are insensitive to these choices by performing test calculations with $\bar{y}$ varying between 1 and 50 and $\mu$ varying between 50 and 150\footnote{Changes in the post-nucleosynthesis $Y_e$ are degenerate with $\bar{y}$ and $\mu$.}.
 We found that these parameters have a negligible impact on light curves.
 This is expected, since matter is radiation pressure dominated during the early phases of the expansion when pressure gradients drive the evolution of the outflows.
 Moreover, we neglect ionization correction terms in the specific internal energy and the partial derivative terms as shown below.

 The ejecta EOS we use is basically the same as the Paczynski EOS in the original \texttt{SNEC} code, but the ionization correction terms are omitted.
 It is useful to go through the detailed calculations in the note on \texttt{SNEC}'s website, and compare them with our expressions shown below.
-In fact, \texttt{SNEC}'s notes closely follow the work of \cite{weiss2004cox}, which is based on \cite{paczynski1983models}.
+In fact, \texttt{SNEC}'s notes are based on \cite{paczynski1983models} with the addition of corrections due to partial ionization \citep{weiss2004cox}.
 The total pressure contains the contributions from ions, electrons and radiation

 In the original \texttt{SNEC} codes, the specific internal energy $\epsilon$ is expressed as

 where $N$ is the number of ions per unit mass. $\nu_k$ is the number abundance of $k$-th element and $y_s^k$ is the degree of $s$-th ionization of the $k$-th element. $\chi_{m-1}^k$ is the ionization energy for the ionization process $(m-1)$-th state $ \rightarrow$ $m$-th state of $k$-th element.
 Since we do not have this information, we ignore the ionization correction term and use a simplified expression instead: